 There are many other activities throughout the week.
 Please check other tabs of this website for the most current information.

 - As you search, you will quickly discover the mission-orientation of this congregation.
 The vast majority of the Dranesville UMC family are involved in one or more hands-on ministries; whether it is helping out at The Closet, a non-profit thrift store in Herndon, packing and collecting gift boxes for Operation Christmas Child, supporting inner city youth in Washington, D.C., through Kids Konnection, annual summer mission trips for the youth, and many others.
 You will easily be able to find a way to “plug in” and serve others.

 - There is an occasional support group for persons who are caregivers for loved ones – spouse, parent(s), adult children, and other family members.

 - There are usually at least two Bible studies being held during the week, with both daytime and evening sessions.

 - Prayer groups meet faithfully on Tuesday morning or evening to pray for specific intentions in the congregation.

-If, after a time as a guest of the congregation, you are interested in becoming a member, either by transferring from another Christian congregation, or joining on profession of faith, please contact me by email at Bill@dranesvilleumc.org or by phone at 703-430-3137 to arrange for transfer and/or instruction as necessary.
+If, after a time as a guest of the congregation, you are interested in becoming a member, either by transferring from another Christian congregation, or joining on profession of faith, please click here to contact me to arrange for transfer and/or instruction as necessary.